Analysis: Who has the toughest Pac-12 football schedule in 2021?

 Division road: USC and Arizona

 Comment: A reasonable case could be made for slotting Utah’s schedule in the middle of the Pac given that both BYU and SDSU are on the road.
-But the conference breakdown is quite favorable with the manageable North road games, a good miss (Washington) and only two intra-division trips.
+But the conference breakdown is quite favorable with the manageable North road games, a good miss (Washington) and only two intradivision trips.

 12. Arizona State

-Non-conference: vs. Southern Utah (Sept.
+Nonconference: vs. Southern Utah (Sept.
 4), vs. UNLV (Sept.
 11), at Brigham Young (Sept.
 18)

 North opponents: Stanford (home), Washington State (home), Oregon State (road), Washington (road)